All Episodes

 What were they doing?

-Typical liberal Democrats sit around, point fingers of blame, whine and complain and moan, but when it comes to solving problems, don't expect that.
+Typical liberal Democrats sit around, point fingers of blame, whine and complain and moan.

-You let them get control of problems, the problem's only gonna get worse.
+You let them get control of problems.

 A final bit from this montage is Nancy Pelosi.

-There has to be an immediate, rigorous and harsh determination of accountability for this criminal neglect.
+There has to be an immediate, rigorous, and harsh determination of accountability for this criminal neglect.

 Well, the buck stops at the president's desk.

-He needed look only in the mirror.
+He needs to look only in the mirror.

 And we'll take a break and be right back.